SMARTBACKUP 4.6 USER GUIDE

 Quick Introduction

-When using SmartBackup in macOS 10.14 or later it is recommended to add SmartBackup to:
+In general it is recommended to add SmartBackup to:

-System-Preferences -> Security&Privacy -> Full Disk Access
+Settings -> Security&Privacy -> Full Disk Access

 after installing it in the Applications folder.